Biosecurity for Sheep Production ASI Fact Sheet

 - It is best to use a "closed" flock of verifiable good health status as the source for flock additions.
 A "closed" flock is defined as one where new animals have not been brought in for three or more years.

-Traffic Control: movement of people, animals, vehicles and equipments.
+2. Traffic Control: movement of people, animals, vehicles and equipment.

 Flock owners and employees should avoid taking biosecurity risks with their own livestock.
 These include: